-The sentiment dispersion in Table 1 indicates more extreme sentiment values for negative target adjectives overall.
-According to Yule’s K, their conjuncts are also more lexically diverse than the ones of the positive target adjectives.
-The average observed sentiment is consistent with our assumption that AND-conjunctions pair adjectives of the same polarity.
-Descriptive concepts have a very neutral average (0.05), which is also consistent with our expectations.
-However, there seems to be an overlap between the sentiment distribution of descriptive concepts with that of several other concept classes.
+There are three main takeaways from Table 1: first, in regards to sentiment polarity, we have more extreme sentiment values for negative target adjectives overall.
+Their conjuncts have a higher diversity than ones of the positive target adjectives (the lower K, the more diverse).
+Secondly, irrespective of the concept class, positive target adjectives have a positive average conjoined sentiment, negative ones a distinctly negative average, and the descriptive ones have a more neutral average.
+So, at first glance, the average observed sentiment seems consistent with our assumption that ‘and’-conjunctions pair adjectives of the same polarity.
+Thirdly, the sentiment dispersion (quantiles) of the concept classes overlap only marginally, which already indicates that sentiment values are good discriminator.

-Table 2 indicates a far more polar sentiment dispersion in RC compared to LC, which is reflected by the more polar averages.
-Lexical diversity is a lot higher in RC than LC, which was to be expected, due to the more codified nature of legal language use.
-The difference in lexical diversity between the corpora is most acute for legal concepts and TC, but less so for epistemic concepts.
+Compared to Table 1 (LC), Table 2 (RC) shows a far more polar sentiment dispersion, which indicates that overall laypeople use more evaluative language than legal professionals.
+Lexical diversity is also a lot higher in RC than LC – this was to be expected, due to the more codified nature of legal language use.
+The difference is most acute for legal and ethical thick concepts, but less so for thick epistemic concepts.
+Otherwise, RC exhibits the same patterns we noted above for LC.

-The sentiment dispersion on the level of the target adjectives shared by LC and RC is shown in Figure 1.
-As we can see, the polarity of the target adjective is a good indicator for the polarity of the conjoined adjective, and vice versa.
-With the exception of lawful and unlawful, the sentiment spread is mostly limited to either the positive or the negative region of the scale and does not include the midpoint.
-The differences between the corpora we noted above are also present on the level of the target adjectives: LC has lower averages (i.e. dots) than BC across the board, with the exception of dishonest and improper.
+Figure 1 shows the sentiment dispersion on the level of the target adjectives shared by LC and RC (excl. descriptive concepts).
+We expect a generally negative distribution for negative target adjectives, and a generally positive distribution for positive target adjectives.
+As we can see, the polarity of the target adjective indeed looks like a good indicator for the polarity of the conjoined adjective, and vice versa.
+The sentiment spread (i.e. the whiskers) is mostly limited to either the positive or the negative region of the scale – respective to the polarity of the target adjective – and does not include the midpoint, with the exception of lawful and unlawful.
+In addition, the differences between the corpora we noted above are also present on the level of the target adjectives: LC has lower averages (i.e. dots) than RC across the board, with the exception of dishonest and improper.

-**Hier fehlt ein Bild, das nicht angezeigt werden konnte**

 Study 1 (Kevin und Lucien)

 Methods

-interested in whether there is a difference in the intensity of evaluative language between the corpora.
-In this first step, we do not look at the polarity of the the evaluation (pos/neg).
-Hence, we use the absolute sentiment values of the conjoined adjectives as an indicator for sentiment intensity of the target adjectives, rather than using the initial scale (i.e. (-1,1]).
-The basis for this analysis is a linear model with the absolute conjoined sentiment values as dependent and the corpus-dummy (LC/RC) as independent variable.
+In Study 1, we assess the average context effects for both corpora.
+First, we are interested in whether there is a difference in intensity of evaluative language between legal professionals and laypeople.
+In this first step, we do not look at the polarity of the the evaluation (pos/neg), and thus use absolute sentiment values, rather than the ones on the initial scale (i.e. (-1,1]).
+To test H1, we use a linear model with the absolute sentiment values as DV and the corpus-dummy (LC/RC) as IV.
 Based on this model, we compute the estimated marginal means (EMMs) for the corpora.
 This gives us an overall estimate of differences in sentiment intensity between the corpora (LC/RC), irrespective of sentiment polarity (pos/neg).

-The second model further discriminate between positive and negative target adjectives.
-Thus the second model uses the non-transformed sentiment values as dependent variable, instead of absolute sentiment values used in the first model.
-Moreover, we add the polarity-discriminator (pos/neg) to the model as part of an interaction term with the corpus-dummy (LC/RC).
-This allows us to perform pairwise contrasts between the EMMs of the conjoined sentiment values for each corpus by target polarity.
+The model for H2 assesses the difference in intensity, like the first model, but further discriminates by the polarity of the target adjectives..
+Accordingly, the second model simply uses non-transformed sentiment values as DP, instead of the absolute values used in the previous model.
+Since we want to measure the effect of sentiment polarity in relation to legal and everyday language, we add the polarity-discriminator (pos/neg) as part of an interaction term (IV) with the corpus-dummy (LC/RC).
+This allows us to perform pairwise contrasts between the EMMs of the sentiment values for each corpus by target polarity.